-- If you drop out of school, OC will report the last date attended to assure that payments are terminated no later than the date when you stop attending a course. - OC also will report when you fail to maintain satisfactory progress.
-You will be placed on academic alert and should make a 2.0 GPA at the end of that semester or raise your cumulative GPA to the level of good standing required for your classification.
+If you drop out of school, OC will report the last date attended to assure that payments are terminated no later than the date when you stop attending a course.

-If you have questions about your VA benefits, contact the Registrar's Office at 405-425-5206
+If you have questions about your VA benefits, contact the Registrar's Office at 405-425-5206.